Tiger-afk/Hyprpaper-Wallpaper-Changer/README.md

 3. Then add the path to the downloaded template file in the line wal_tpl=$(cat path/to/template/file).
 4. Lastly, change the path of the penultimate line to the path of your hyprpaper config file.

-save and run the script and watch your wallpapers instantly change
+save and run the script and watch your wallpaper instantly change